 If you’ve ever wondered how to make vegan mozzarella, your search is over and this is one of the easiest recipes out there.
 I love this homemade vegan mozzarella recipe because it’s so quick and easy to make, yet so versatile and tasty.

 And when I say easy.
 I mean.
-Easy.
+Peasy.

 Table of Contents

-Why is Homemade Vegan Mozzarella Recipe Called Mozzarella?
+Why is This Homemade Vegan Mozzarella Recipe Called Mozzarella?

 It’s chewy.
 It’s flexible.
 It’s mild.
-It’s a substitute for traditional mozzarella, that’s all.
+And it’s a substitute for traditional mozzarella, that’s all.

 And I just like to eat it.

-There are many variations to making homemade vegan mozzarella.
-You can make it with water or with coconut milk (both recipes shared below); you can add more tapioca for a firmer cheese for slicing or less tapioca for a melted gooey cheese.
+There are many variations on how to make vegan mozzarella.
+You can make it with water or with coconut milk (both recipes are shared below); you can add more tapioca for a firmer cheese for slicing or less tapioca for a melted gooey cheese.

 There’s also a version which uses Carrageenan as the thickener.
 Carrageenan is an additive used in the food industry to thicken, emulsify and to preserve.
 However, it has no nutritional benefit and has even had questions raised about its safety for consumption.

 So although I’ve seen some enviable versions of mozzarella made with carrageenan on the internet, (firmer for grating and meltier for melting), I’ve decided not to incorporate it into my kitchen list of ingredients.
 I’m not a fan of using empty ingredients, let alone questionable ones.